TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

     However, [you shouldn't do this for anything complex or chained](https://github.com/hotwired/turbo-rails/issues/77#issuecomment-757349251).

 3. You may have noticed that when you submit a new Post, the text box doesn't clear out!
-That's why Hotwire comes with Stimulus.
-In the next lesson, we will cover how to create a simple Stimulus controller to reset the new post form.
+You need to reset the submission element in order for it to be empty again.
+Hotwire has a remedy for this problem by including Stimulus, a light JavaScript framework.
+Don't worry about Stimulus for this example though, the next lesson will cover how to write and make use of Stimulus Controllers.

 ### Turbo Native